Frequently Asked Questions

 Yes!
 ATDP is open to students from the Bay Area and beyond.
 Students from many countries—including Taiwan, Italy, Kuwait, and Singapore—have attended.
-However, please note that (1) ATDP is not a residential program and we cannot assist with housing arrangements, and (2) financial aid is limited to students from the immediate Bay Area.
+However, please note that (1) ATDP's on-site programs are not residential and we cannot assist with housing arrangements, and (2) financial aid is limited to students from the immediate Bay Area.

 Our Elementary Division offers courses for 6th graders.
 New ATDP applicants who will be completing 6th grade this year are not eligible for the Secondary Division.
-Returning ED students with very strong academic records who will be completing 6th grade are eligible to apply for The Writing Process, Elements of Web Design, Foundations of Algebra and the Tuesday/Friday sections of Public Speaking on the Digital Frontier.
+Returning ED students with very strong academic records who will be completing 6th grade are eligible to apply for The Writing Process, Elements of Web Design, Foundations of Algebra and Introduction to Public Speaking.